enclavewow/enclavewow.github.io/_tabs/leadership.md

 **Kimberly**, a founding member of our guild, sees herself as the guild’s mommy, a role she embraces wholeheartedly.
 She is fascinated with classic WoW, especially Seasons of Mastery, and is always ready to share her knowledge and nostalgia.
 Kimberly also delights the guild with her culinary creations, frequently posting pictures that tantalize the taste buds.

+&nbsp;

 ![Baalyn](/images/baalyn.jpg){: width="120" height="120" .left}

 **Baalyn**, a professional chef and our guild's culinary consultant, can make anyone hungry with just a conversation.
 He's claimed a permanent spot in our Discord's AFK channel, where he’s virtually always available.
-Having joined us during phase 3, Baalyn has quickly become a steadfast member, adding both flavor and laughter to our guild life.
+Having joined us during phase 3, Baalyn has quickly become a steadfast member, adding both flavour and laughter to our guild life.

 &nbsp;